open-webrtc-toolkit/owt-client-native/talk/woogeen/docs/ios/ios.md

 Intel CS for WebRTC Client SDK for iOS fully supports NAT and firewall traversal with STUN / TURN / ICE.
 The Coturn TURN server from https://github.com/coturn/coturn can be one choice.

 # 7 Customize signaling channel {#section7}
 Signaling channel is an implementation to transmit signaling data for creating a WebRTC session.
 Signaling channel for P2P sessions can be customized by implementing `RTCP2PSignalingChannelProtocol`.
-We provides a default `SocketSignalingChannel` in sample which works with PeerServer in the release package.
+We provide a default `SocketSignalingChannel` in sample which works with PeerServer in the release package.

 `PeerClient` implements `RTCP2PSignalingChannelObserver` and will be registered into `RTCP2PSignalingChannelProtocol`'s implementation, so you can invoke its methods to notify `PeerClient` during your signaling channel implementation when a new message is coming or connection is lost.